thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

 [http://architectfinder.aia.org/frmSearch.aspx](http://architectfinder.aia.org/frmSearch.aspx)

 I'll show how to scrape the names and links of the architecture firms behind the form.
-First, we'll use the Chrome developer tools to inspect the requests sent to do both the initial form submission and the requests sent to do pagination.
+First, we'll use the Chrome developer tools to inspect the requests sent for the initial form submission and the requests sent to do pagination.
 In the second section I'll show how to write a scraper based off of the information in the first section.

 ### Analyzing the Form Submission

+Let's get started.
 Click on the above link to get to the following search form:

 ![Form](/assets/scraping-by-example-ajax-pagination/form.png)